bibiki/bibiki.github.io/_posts/2023-01-13-demystifying-mining.md

 Now, let me go back to Bitcoin mining.
 It starts with some data and the miner needs to find some nonce such that the hash256 of the hash256 of data and nonce has a certain number of trailing zeroes.
 Right, hash of hash.

-Assuming that I have a bitcoin specific hasher function (bitcoin_hasher), and a bitcoin specific function to generate the next nonce (bitcoin_next_nonce), and a bitcoin specific acceptability tester function (2_trailing_zeroes), I can simply call the mine function as follows and start mining for Bitcoin:
+Assuming that I have a Bitcoin specific hasher function (bitcoin_hasher), and a Bitcoin specific function to generate the next nonce (bitcoin_next_nonce), and a Bitcoin specific acceptability tester function (2_trailing_zeroes), I can simply call the mine function as follows and start mining for Bitcoin:

 ```
 mine(transaction_data, bitcoin_next_nonce, bitcoin_hasher, 2_trailing_zeroes)